MA in Leisure Studies

 Please see the General Catalog for more information.

-Emphasis in Leisure and Recreational Sport Management
+Emphasis in Recreational Sport Management

 The program offers a Master of Arts, with and without thesis, in leisure studies.
 Undergraduate preparation in leisure studies is not required for successful completion of the graduate program; students from diverse backgrounds are encouraged to apply.
 However, students may need to fulfill prerequisites specific to their specialization areas.